TriumphLLC/Blend4Web/deploy/doc/en/_sources/textures.txt

     Influence factor for the relief surface effect.
 The default value is 0.03.

 *Parallax > Parallax Steps*
     The number of iterations for the relief surface calculations.
-Bigger value leads to better quality but is more computationaly expensive.
+Bigger value leads to better quality but is more computationally expensive.

 *Parallax > Parallax LOD distance*
     Distance at which the parallax effect is observed.